jcorioland/jcorioland.github.io/_posts/2021-05-31-building-cloud-native-platform-microsoft-azure.md

 image: /images/building-cloud-native-platform-microsoft-azure/azure-kubernetes.png
 ---

-Over the past years, I have been working customers to help build and run a cloud native platform on top of Microsoft Azure using Kubernetes.
+Over the past years, I have been working with customers to help build and run a cloud native platform on top of Microsoft Azure using Kubernetes.

 In this article, I will share some learnings and thoughts about different items that might be useful for you if you are starting on such a project, so you can get the best of Microsoft Azure to build cloud native platform for your company application developers and operators.
 I will not detail everything about the implementation itself, but stay at the architecture overview level of the discussion.
 That's being said, the following contains a lot of external links to specific topics, if you want to go deeper into each of them.